Chen Gang (politician, born 1966): Career

 Chen was born in Chongyang County, Hubei province.
-He joined the Communist Party of China in May 1988.
-He held a graduate degree in urban planning obtained from Tsinghua University, and a master's degree in engineering.
+He joined the Chinese Communist Party (CCP) in May 1988.
+He obtained a graduate degree in urban planning from Tsinghua University, and a master's degree in engineering.
 He joined the Communist Youth League while attending university.
 He has served as assistant to the mayor of Liuzhou, Guangxi, and worked in the urban planning department in that city.
 He has also served as the deputy director of the Beijing Urban-Rural Planning Commission, and director of the Beijing Urban Planning Commission.
 In 2006, he was then made the Vice Mayor of Beijing, replacing Liu Zhihua, who had been dismissed on corruption charges.
 It was said that Chen enjoyed a close relationship with Liu Qi.

 In 2012, Chen rose in rank to second out of nine vice mayors, and also became a member of the Beijing Party Standing Committee.
 At the time, he sat on the same leadership body as Chen Gang (born 1965), creating an odd situation where two Chen Gang's of the same name (in written form and in pronunciation) needed a disambiguating identifier at party meetings.
 The younger Chen Gang was Chen Gang (government), while the older Chen Gang was known as Chen Gang (Chaoyang District).

 In Beijing, Chen was put in charge of land use, development, housing and urban construction, and rail projects.
 The breadth of his portfolio made him a frequent subject of media reports.
-He was prominent figure in the development of the secondary city center of the Beijing, the development of the Beijing Central Business District, he re-development of the Capital Steelworks industrial area, and the Beijing Olympic Park and Wukesong Cultural and Sports complex, as well as a wide range of other sporting venues.
+He was a prominent figure in the development of the secondary city center of the Beijing, the development of the Beijing Central Business District, he re-development of the Capital Steelworks industrial area, and the Beijing Olympic Park and Wukesong Cultural and Sports complex, as well as a wide range of other sporting venues.

 He seemed to have a promising political future.
-In 2012, he was made an alternate member of the 18th Central Committee of the Communist Party of China.
+In 2012, he was made an alternate of the 18th Central Committee of the Chinese Communist Party.
 In October 2016, Cai Qi became party chief of Beijing; this was followed by a series of consequential changes to the Beijing political scene.
 Executive Vice Mayor Li Shixiang (later disgraced) was placed in a ceremonial position, and Chen was unceremoniously transferred to the office of the South-North Water Transfer Project as a deputy director.
 At the party meeting where his departure was announced, Chen stated that he taken to heart the feedback by the central inspection teams and gave thanks for what he called "spicy criticism" (辣味批评) by the emissaries.
 This was seen as an ominous sign.
 In 2018, he was again transferred to become a member of the secretariat of the China Association of Science and Technology.